nikhilpktcr/react-easy-themer/README.md

 # react-easy-themer

-## Easy theme management for React apps
+### Easy theme management for React apps

 `react-easy-themer` is a lightweight package that provides an easy way to manage themes in your React applications.
-With `react-easy-themer`, you can easily switch between different themes, customize theme styles, and access theme information in your components.
+With `react-easy-themer`, you can easily switch between different themes.

 ### Features